-Given Drive Zero has been around for a while – and we’ve been quiet for the last few months – I thought it was about time I thought over and re-explained what the site is about and what I hope you can get from it.
+Given Drive Zero has been around for a while, and has been quiet for some time – I thought it was about time I thought over and re-explained what the site is about and what I hope you can get from it.

 I started getting interested in electric cars in 2017 – and around the same time this same site launched.
 I have a habit of making websites about stuff I get super interested in researching, and wow – there’s so much information (and mis-information) out there about electric cars.